-Surrogacy Terms Decoded – What Intended Parents Should Know
+Terms Related to Surrogacy and Surrogate Decoded with Meaning – What Intended Parents Should Know

 Surrogacy Terms Intended Parents Should Know

 These terms are interchangeable in meaning.
 However, the general definition for a Surrogate is a woman who is carrying a baby for hopeful parents who cannot have a child on their own.
-Surrogates can be classified into two: Gestational Surrogates and Traditional Surrogates.
+A woman acting as a Surrogate Mother can be classified into two: Gestational Surrogate and Traditional Surrogate.

 This refers to pregnancy, where the Surrogate doesn’t share any genetic ties with the baby.
 In this case, fertility experts use the egg from a donor or the Intended Mother and the sperm of a donor or the Intended Father to create the embryos.